Cubulating Surface-by-free Groups: Introduction

 Section \ref{sec-construction} then applies Theorem \ref{maintech} to construct the main examples of the paper (Theorems \ref{maineg0} and \ref{maineg}) already described.

-The next two sections prove that the track $\ttt$ is incompressible in $M_T$ and any elevation $\tttt$ to the universal cover ($\tmtdw$ or $\tmtdt$) is quasiconvex.
+The next two sections prove that the track $\ttt$ is $\pi_1$--injective in $M_T$ and that any elevation $\tttt$ to the universal cover $\widetilde{M_T}$ is quasiconvex with respect to either the $\dw$ metric or the $\dt$ pseudo-metric.
 Gromov-hyperbolicity (with constant of hyperbolicity depending only on genus of $S$, the maximal valence of $T$, and a parameter $R$ as in Theorem \ref{maineg}) of $\tmtdt$ was established in \cite{mahan-hyp}.
 Quasiconvexity of treads (with constant having the same dependence above) is established in Section \ref{sec-treads} using the structure of Cannon-Thurston maps.
 In Section \ref{sec-qctrack}, the treads are pieced together via risers using a version of the local-to-global principle for quasigeodesics in $\delta-$hyperbolic spaces to complete the proof of Theorem \ref{maintech}.
 Section \ref{sec-genlzns} generalizes the main theorem by allowing tight trees of homologous separating curves.